Viktor An: Notes

+He can restore his South Korean nationality under the South Korean nationality law.
+In 2003, at the age of 17, he was exempted from military service by winning three gold medals at the Asian Games and finished his four-weeks of basic military training in 2010.
+For sports personnels who are exempted from active duty are recognized to have completed 34 months of military service if they have spent time as athletes in their field.
+In September 2018, A South Korean Ministry of National Defense official said in an interview with South Korean media.
+"Ahn hyun-soo has already completed his military service".

+But if Ahn gets his South Korean citizenship back, he has to renounce his Russian citizenship.

 In the media

 In the 2010–2011 season, Ahn served as a short track commentator for SBS Sports.
 He covered the World Cup series (#3~#6) and the World Championships.

 From 2014 to 2016, he guest-starred in three episodes of Russia's late-night talk show Evening Urgant (episodes S3.E90, S4.E104, S5.E157).

 From 2017 to 2018, Ahn guest-starred in the South Korean variety-reality show The Return of Superman (episodes 202~204, 237, 241) with his daughter.

 In 2018, he starred in the South Korean variety-reality show Real Man 300 (episodes 1~15, 18).

 Other television appearances of Ahn are as follows: